radhikarathod/Bike-Rental-Data-Analysis/README.md

 This project demonstrates how **Excel can be used for end-to-end data analysis**, from data cleaning to dashboard creation.
 The insights derived help improve customer understanding and business performance in a bike rental system.

----

-## ⭐ If you like this project, give it a star!